Access to information

 The Québec Ombudsman is not subject to the Regulation respecting the distribution of information and the protection of personal information.
 However, it has voluntarily adopted a policy in keeping with most of the regulation’s provisions, adjusted to reflect its own characteristics as an institution.

-- Policy concerning the distribution of information and the protection of personal information (PDF, 252 KB)
+- Policy concerning the distribution of information and the protection of personal information (PDF, 252 KiB)

-In compliance with this policy, various documents are posted on this website, along with information, including the organization chart, the classification Plan (French version only - PDF, 76 KB), the acts and regulations that the Québec Ombudsman is tasked to apply and the intervention reports whose dissemination is deemed to be in the public interest and which is authorized by law.
+In compliance with this policy, various documents are posted on this website, along with information, including the organization chart, the classification Plan (French version only - PDF, 91 KiB), the acts and regulations that the Québec Ombudsman is tasked to apply and the intervention reports whose dissemination is deemed to be in the public interest and which is authorized by law.

 Information concerning contracts

-- Regulation respecting contracts of the Public Protector (French version only)
+- Regulation respecting contracts of the Québec Ombudsman (French version only)

 - Contracts awarded following public call for bids